illyfrancis/scribble/docs/draft.md

 ## Scope ???

-Do I need to specify the scope?
 What's in and what's out?

 # High-level design

 ???
+TODO ???

-## Design goal (?) - or call it design considerations?
+## Design considerations

-> Aside from the delivery of the core functional requirements, the design presented in this document is conceived with the consideration the following concerns.
+Aside from the primary goal of addressing the core functional requirements, the design presented in this document is conceived with the consideration of the following concerns.

-* decouple
+* decoupling
-* extensible
+* extensibility
     * client neutral solution
 * scalability (vertical and horizontal)
 * performance
 * reliability (fail-over, capacity etc)

-???
+??? expand ???

-## Basic flow / High-level diagram
+## Systems diagram

       [MFPS]                                        [XZY]
              \                                   /
       [RTCR]  --> (===() --> [ VUS ] --> (===() --> [SEB]
              /                  |                \
      [FX Away]                  |                   [Infomediary]
-           /              [UAF]   [SD]
+           /             [UAF]--+--[Static DB]
       [SEB]

       (===() denotes message channel

-* what else is in here???

-In the proceeding section
+???
+TODO - draw in Visio ???

 ## External dependencies

 As stated in the `assumptions`, VUS depends on a number of external systems to obtain 'transaction' related messages.
 Along with the message processing, VUS requires reference data to further enrich the output message to a 'cash-away' client.

 The service that provides reference data lookup is to be implemented by the underlying system that manages and maintains the reference data.
 In the case of 'accounts' related services, which are in the domain of UAF, it is UAF that assumes the role of a service provider.
-Similarly, the other 'static' look up services are in the domain of 'Static database' system.
+Similarly, the other 'static' look up services is in the domain of 'Static database' system.

 In a broad sense, the external systems can be categorized into the following three types.